 The design of the aircraft (high-lift wing, slats, and externally blown flaps) allows it to operate through small, austere airfields.
 The C-17 can take off and land on runways as short as 3,500 feet (1,064 meters) and only 90 feet wide (27.4 meters).
 Even on such narrow runways, the C-17 can turn around using a three-point star turn and its backing capability.

 The C-17 made its maiden flight on Sept.
-15, 1991, and the first production model was delivered to Charleston Air Force Base, now identified as Joint Base Charleston, S.C., on June 14, 1993.
+15, 1991, and the first production model was delivered to Charleston Air Force Base, now identified as Joint Base Charleston, South Carolina, on June 14, 1993.
 The first squadron of C-17s, the 17th Airlift Squadron, was declared operationally ready Jan.
 17, 1995.
 The Air Force originally programmed to buy 120 C-17s.
 Due to the unrivaled success of the C-17 to accomplish various mobility missions, additional aircraft were acquired, resulting in a final fleet of 223 aircraft.

 Pacific Air Forces operates C-17s from Joint Base Elmendorf-Richardson, Alaska, and Joint Base Pearl Harbor-Hickam, Hawaii.